 I'm just sitting here wasting time, cuz I didn't take any

-notes; and it's August and I'm finally trying to put up a
+notes; and I'm finally trying to put up a

 I arrived at the airport Friday afternoon, and